nguyenanhgiau/a4rpi-scripts/README.md

 ```
 After packing, you will get a folder that contains all files output, includes script flash image.<br>
 Now, you can download this folder to your flashing machine and flash it to sdcard.<br>
+This takes several minutes (about 1-3 minutes).
 ```bash
 $ cd android_image #cd to folder that contains your image
 $ ./android_flash_rpi4.sh sdb #suppose your sdcard is sdb
 ```

+After all, you can unplug sdcard and plug on it to your rpi4.